Express same day processing can be requested during a video call. Business hours 11am-5pm.

 Device with a camera such as Iphone, Android, Tablet, Desktop or Laptop

-AZ State ID or Driver's license
+Arizona State ID or Driver's license

 Optional SNAP approval letter or EBT card (for reduced state fee)

-Videochat with mmj doctor
+Videochat with Arizona licensed doctor Get Started

 Payment of $99

-Sign up for an account with Arizona Department of Health Services
+Sign up for an account with Arizona Department of Health Services Click here

 Pay the state fee $150 or $75 if you are on SNAP (EBT)